daxter-army/wanderer/readme.md

 * Let's say that you are going to attend a Workshop/Fest/Conference or going to any other new place where you don't know people & want to talk to people, make new friends, without revealing anything about yourself, even without meeting them physically, then here comes this application into the mix & lets you search for nearby people, within a specific range like 1kms, 2kms (you can decide the limit), around yourself, and you can interact & chat with them one-to-one, while remaining totally **anonymous**.
 Then if you want to reveal yourselves, you can reveal your information, share your location with them, & hangout together... 👈 😎👉

 ## Features
-* You can chat with unknown people around you, while remaining totally anonymous
+* You can chat with nearby unknown people around you, while remaining totally anonymous
 * Location sharing
 * Chat is prefitted with profanity filter, so will **filter out bad words**
 * Your Chats are **SAFE** with us, never lose them